Sway367/EnergySense_Burden-Analysis-in-RSP-Area/README.md

 * Topic 4: china, chinese, virus, covid, trump, people, wuhan, cases, calling, criminal
 * Topic 5: china, people, covid, chinese, trump, death, dont, migrant, xenophobia, virus

-## Limitations and Further Research
+## Limitations and Further Researches

 * Different sentiment analysis models yield different results.
 This analysis didn’t explain why TextBlob is used for analysis but not other models.
 * In the sentiment analysis section, the results should be more interesting if we do not only judge the positive and negative of the attitude of comments but also conduct a more in-depth analysis, such as happy, angry, etc.